 |5-mile recovery jog ||6 × 400-meter sprints, weight lifting ||6-mile jog ||6 × 400-meter sprints, weight lifting ||Marathon pace 10-mile run ||Rest ||20-mile run (long, slow distance) |

 Layla and Enrique are preparing a pre-, during, and post-exercise fueling plan for her 20-mile run on Sunday.
 Because Layla plans to wake up early to begin the run, she will have little opportunity for pre-fueling before the workout.
 To address this, she plans to consume a high-carbohydrate dinner and ample fluids on Saturday evening.
 During the Sunday run, Layla will carry some sports gels, gummies, and jelly beans in her fuel belt to supply about 11 g carbohydrate every 15 minutes.
-On Enrique's recommendation, within 30 minutes of finishing the ...
+On Enrique's recommendation, within 30 minutes of ...